cliffeby/DuckpinV001/README.md

     - TBD

 ### _The RPI image_
 Setting up my image on the RPI takes about four hours.
 OpenCV, IOTHub, and VSCode are large installs and sometimes need a second try.
 It’s generally best to minimize memory usage (close other windows and multitask on another computer).
 Once completed, back it up – another lengthy process – but well worth it.
-I cracked my SD Card (make sure that you take the card out of its slot before installing the RPI in a case) and a backup would have saved a lot of time.
+I cracked my SD Card (make sure that you take the card out of its slot before installing or removing the RPI in a case) and a backup would have saved a lot of time.

 I try to keep my image up to date using command $ sudo apt-get update && sudo apt-get upgrade -y.